Migraine is a draining

 migraine burden.
 How much exercise produces this type of effect?

-“Sufficiently rigorous aerobic exercise” resulted in statistically
+“Sufficiently rigorous aerobic exercise” brought about statistically

 significant reduction in migraine frequency, intensity and